-Transfer of Credit and Cooperative Educational Agreements Due to the unique nature of the IWS curricula, there will be no transfer
+Transfer of Credit and Cooperative Educational Agreements

+Due to the unique nature of the IWS curricula, there will be no transfer of credit into IWS for application towards any of the MWS or DWS courses.

 At this time, IWS has established cooperative educational agreements with B.H.
 Carroll Theological Institute (Arlington, TX), Gordon-Conwell Theological Seminary, (South Hamilton, MA) and Knox Theological Seminary (Ft.
 Lauderdale, FL).
 The purposes of these cooperative educational initiatives are: 1) to enable students to take worship studies courses that may contribute to a degree in one or more of the cooperating institutions; 2) to enable students who have completed IWS studies to be eligible for elective transfer credit when completing a degree at one or more of the cooperating institutions; 3) to encourage cognitive and affective domains of students in the field of Christian worship.

 These agreements allow IWS students to enroll in prescribed programs at any of these cooperating institutions and receive direct credits for equivalent IWS courses on a one-to-one basis, as approved by the registrar of the receiving institution.
 This may reduce the students required credits for completion of a program by as many as 12 credit hours.
 Additionally, students from these cooperating institutions may take courses at IWS and transfer the credits into their institutions on a one-to-one basis, as approved by their registrars, for up to 12 credit hours.